Creative selection for multiple ad slots

-GPT stores a record of each ad currently on the page (known as a pageview) using a client-side token.
-This will enable you to correlate requests from all ad slots on a page for an indefinitely long time period.
-Long-lived pageviews can improve monetization on pages with dynamic content where requests may be separated by long intervals, such as infinite scroll pages, pages with lazy loading, Single-Page Applications (SPA), and Progressive Web Applications (PWA).
+GPT stores a record of each ad currently rendered on the page.
+This is known as a client-side token.
+This token automatically enables you to correlate requests from all ad slots on a page for an indefinitely long time period.
+This behavior can improve monetization on pages with dynamic content where requests may be separated by long intervals, such as infinite scroll pages, pages with lazy loading, Single-Page Applications (SPA), and Progressive Web Applications (PWA).

 Make creative selection decisions

-Pageviews are used to make creative selection decisions that account for the creatives that will serve to other ad slots on the page, including the following cases:
+Client-side tokens are used to help select creatives that will serve to other ad slots on the page, including the following cases:

 - Selecting multiple creatives from one set for roadblocking

 - Excluding individual creatives based on competitive exclusions